 Distance: 330km

 Leaving the city behind us, it wasn’t long before my Kiwi partner and I were reminded just how big Australia really is!
-Stocking up the campervan fridge with supplies for the next few days whet our appetite for adventure.
+Stocking up with road trip snacks for the next few days whet our appetite for adventure.

 The first leg, with its abundance of red dust, rocks, and road trains flying by, kept the adrenaline levels high.
 Wave Rock is famous for its curving, wave-like formation that could easily be mistaken for somewhere along the coast, only a lot less forgiving if you were to fall off the board!